 A "sync license" allows the synchronization of a song with an accompanying media source, like a tv show, film, commercial, web content, or more.
 For songwriters, sync licensing can provide both valuable revenue streams and significant public outlets for our work.
 The Songwriting School is grateful to welcome Erin Dillon, a former music supervisor who is now Director of Music Curation for Songtradr, and Karen Dezelle, singer/songwriter with multiple placements who is a previous Songwriting School student and current Curator and Artist Community Manager at Songtradr.
 In this conversation and QnA they explain how licensing works and how to place your music in film, tv, and commercials.

-This Free Workshop took place Monday June 24 at The Songwriting School and was live-streamed to a global audience.
+This Free Workshop took place Summer 2019 at The Songwriting School and was live-streamed to a global audience.

 Watch the archive.
 Below the video, find more valuable resources, guest bios, and more.

 In this special 8-meeting class, not only will you learn the business of sync from music supervisors, music placement companies, third party services, Performing Rights Organizations, you will write to actual briefs and get coached by a music supervisor and successful mentors.
 Class will include song feedback

 Note: Erin Dillon left that position to become Head of Creative at Create Music Group.
 Congratulations, Erin!